Oxydros/LibNetworks/README.md

 # C++ Library for network communications

+**DISCLAIMER: This repository is not yet functional.
+It will be soon.**

+## Introduction

+This library is part of our end of studies project called CubZ.

 # Update submodules

 Before compiling the library using the respective build.sh or GenerateVSSolution.bat script, you need